Overtime

 Limits which must be complied with

-Overtime means working extra time in addition to the normal working time but not beyond the maximum allowed working time.
+Overtime is the difference between the normal working time and the maximum working time.

-Normal working time and maximum working time are set in accordance with the table below.
+Normal working time and maximum working time are set as shown in the table below.
 The maximum limits may not be exceeded under any circumstances.

-A collective agreement may, however, set lower or higher limits, with a maximum of 10 hours per day in which case the working week is limited to 48 hours.
+A collective agreement may, however, set lower or higher limits, provided they do not exceed 10 hours per day and 48 hours per week.

 Working time for full-time employees |